-\begin{itemize}[leftmargin=*,noitemsep,topsep=0pt] \item \textbf{Interaction networks~\cite{battaglia2016interaction} (\modelin{})} maintain a vector representation for each object in the system at time $t$.
+\begin{itemize}[leftmargin=*,noitemsep,topsep=0pt] \item \textbf{Interaction networks~(\modelin{};} \cite{battaglia2016interaction}\textbf{)} maintain a vector representation for each object in the system at time $t$.
 Each vector captures information about the object's type, position, and velocity.
 A relationship is computed for each ordered pair of objects, designating the first object as the sender and the second as the receiver of the relation.
 The relation is characterized by the concatenation of the two objects' feature vectors and a one-hot encoding representing the sender object's attribute of static or dynamic.
 The dynamics model embeds the relations into ``effects'' per object using a multilayer perceptron (MLP).
 The effects exerted on an object are summed into a single effect per object.
 This aggregated effect is concatenated with the object's previous state vector, from a particular temporal offset, along with a placeholder for external effects, \emph{e.g.}, gravity.
 The result is passed through another MLP to predict velocity of the object.
-We use two interaction networks with different temporal offsets~\cite{watters2017visual}, and aggregate the results in an MLP to generate the final velocity prediction.
+We use two interaction networks with different temporal offsets~\citep{watters2017visual}, and aggregate the results in an MLP to generate the final velocity prediction.
 The decoder then sums the object's predicted velocity with the previous position to obtain the new position of the object.